Logo

 Municipal Law

 Lauren J. Wihak's practice focuses on administrative and public law, civil litigation, and appeals.
 Lauren previously clerked at the Saskatchewan Court of Appeal and the Supreme Court of Canada.
 Lauren has appeared before various trial courts, appeal courts in Saskatchewan, Manitoba, British Columbia, and the Supreme Court of Canada.
+Lauren received her King's Counsel appointment in 2024.
 She is fluent in English and French.

 Lauren Wihak profile image